The automotive industry runs on software—but increased software increases the attack surface. Vehicle safety starts with automotive software security.

 Engineering is about trade-offs.
 When car manufacturers are engineering a car, deciding how large the fuel tank should be to average X number of miles per tank is a design decision they must make.
 Deciding where the fuel tank should be placed in the layout of the car is a similar decision.
 Some of these decisions may be made by trial and error, but only in a tight feedback loop that converges to a solution well before manufacturing happens.

 When things go wrong, they can really go wrong.
 Take the classic example of the Ford Pinto.
-Ford neglected to reinforce the Pinto’s fuel tank, which could be easily ruptured in a crash, causing the car to catch fire.
+Ford neglected to reinforce the Pinto’s fuel tank, which could be easily ruptured in an accident, causing the car to catch fire.
 Re-engineering plans were presented, but Ford decided that $49 million in damage payouts (allowing the problem to persist without enacting a solution) was preferable to the cost of $113 million to resolve it—a decision that haunts the company decades later.
 (Heck, it even made it into this article about software.)

 As pressure built, based on negative media attention and an investigation into the situation by the National Highway Traffic Safety Administration, in 1978 Ford recalled all Pintos manufactured from 1971 to 1976 for safety upgrades.
 And here we are, 40 years later, still using this example to prove a point.
 While security is surely not a thing like a gas tank (it’s really a system property), software is a thing.
 And software security is something we know how to tackle.
 In fact, we know that we need to consider security (like gas tanks) during the design phase and then again when the design is implemented in code.